 The Christian vine has many branches

 Yes, I know.
-Many Christians believe they are Christians and others are not; that those with different beliefs are not true Christians.
+Many Christians believe they are Christians and others are not; those with different beliefs are not true Christians.
 Protestants may say that Catholics have too many man-made rules.
 Catholics may disagree with Protestant's biblical interpretations.
-Eastern Orthodox follows the Julian calendar, disagreeing in the use of the Gregorian calendar.
-Each group has some traditions and that they uphold as gospel.
+Eastern Orthodox follows the Julian calendar, disagreeing with the use of the Gregorian calendar.
+Each group has some traditions that they uphold as gospel.
 Let's take a breath.

 We have so much in common!
 Roman Catholics, Eastern Orthodox, and Protestants are branches of Christianity.
 Instead of focusing on our differences, we can be thankful for God showing himself to those who seek, no matter the tradition.

 Beliefs in common in all of these three main branches of Christianity:

 the Bible to be the Word of God; all have the same New Testament; it was not in 1666 that the Protestant KJV excluded the Apocryphal books of the Bible

 belief in the Holy Trinity: Father, Son, and Holy Spirit